awsdocs/aws-doc-sdk-examples/.tools/test/README.md

 Through a secure integration, this Lambda function is triggered by an SQS queue that's subscribed to a cross-account topic.

 See [CDK stack](stacks/plugin).

+## Deployment
+There are several options for deploying this stack.

+See [DEPLOYMENT.md](DEPLOYMENT.md) for more information.